 For students interested in microbiology, genetics and cell biology, Kent State Stark’s facilities are well-equipped with precise instrumentation to study animal cell and bacterial cultures, perform advanced microscopic imaging and apply techniques for the purification, amplification and analysis of nucleic acids and proteins.

 - Acquire the fundamental skills necessary for laboratory and field investigations.

-- Demonstrate understanding of proper experimental design, analysis of biological data and communication of research results.
+- Conduct proper experimental design, analyze biological data and communicate research results.

-- Demonstrate a greater knowledge and appreciation of the role that biology plays in societal issues, such as those related to the environment, biodiversity, ethics, human health and disease.
+- Know and appreciate the role that biology plays in societal issues, such as those related to the environment, biodiversity, ethics, human health and disease.